 The 'passive voice' is where you put the object (the mat) at the beginning of the sentence.

 When you use the 'active voice', you put the subject (the cat) - the thing or person that did the 'doing' - at the start of the sentence.
 The object goes at the end.

 So, there we have it.
 Switch on your Flesch Kincaid readability function.
-Use it every time you write - and, watch the difference.
+Use it every time you write your web copy, or any document- and, watch the difference.
 See how your writing improves.